mek413/mongo-headlines/README.md

 ## Individual Responsibilities.
 My resposibilities were to design the look of the site and write the general logic for the app.
-Also, I was resposible for general debugging the app.
+Also, I was responsible for general debugging of the application.